ElviraE/conversation-app/README.md

 Determining when the game ends

-Streaming Responses: Text appears character-by-character for a better user experience Conversation History: The game maintains context through the entire conversation, allowing the AI to remember what animal it picked and how many attempts have been made
+Streaming Responses: Text appears character-by-character for a better user experience.

+Conversation History: The game maintains context through the entire conversation, allowing the AI to remember what animal it picked and how many attempts have been made.

-No Python State Tracking: All game logic is handled by the AI through prompts and conversation context, not Python variables
+No Python State Tracking: All game logic is handled by the AI through prompts and conversation context, not Python variables.

 Security Note: